revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

 <details><summary> <b>Explanation</b> </summary>

-> The reason for it is that `Tuple` is immutable in python i.e we cannot change the values of a `tuple`.
+> The reason is `Tuple` is immutable in python i.e we cannot change the values of a `tuple`.

  </details>
  </details>

  ---

-9.Select the correct statements out of following regarding `Tuple`.
+9.Select the correct statements out of the following regarding `Tuple`.

  A.We can delete the element from a `tuple` but we cannot update elements of the tuple.